 SO WHAT’S IN SEASON IN THE UK IN JANUARY?

 Look out for UK grown Apples, Beetroot, Brussels Sprouts, Carrots, Celeriac, Celery, Chicory, Jerusalem Artichokes, Kale, Leeks, Mushrooms, Onions, Parsnips, Pears, Red Cabbage, Salsify, Savoy Cabbage, Spring Greens, Spring Onions, Squash, Swedes, Turnips, and White Cabbage.
-If you’re fancy, now’s also the time to for Black Truffle.
+If you’re felling flush and fancy, now’s also the time to for Black Truffle.

 Forced rhubarb also begins in January – the majority of which is grown in Yorkshire after being awarded Protected Designation of Origin status in 2010.

-- The Celeriac & Potato Gratin pictured above – inspired by an early episode of Hugh Fearnley Whittingstall’s River Cottage.
+- A Celeriac & Potato Gratin – inspired by an early episode of Hugh Fearnley Whittingstall’s River Cottage.

 - My Cauliflower, Kale & Chickpea traybake – an easy recipe I shared with Love Food, Hate Waste.

-- These Slow Cooker Honey Glazed Carrots from Salt & Lavender (I made these for Christmas lunch to save on oven space!)
+- These Slow Cooker Honey Glazed Carrots from Salt & Lavender (I always make these for Christmas lunch to save on oven space!)

 - These Spiced Kale Chips from BBC Good Food.